HexxPDF

 PDF Merge is the most practical way to combine several PDF files into a single document.
 It saves you time whenever you need to send a contract together with its attachments, line up scanned pages from different sources, or hand off a stack of reports as one tidy package.

-The HexxPDF Merge tool runs entirely in your browser — your file contents are never uploaded to our servers.
+The HexxPDF Merge tool runs entirely in your browser — your file contents are not uploaded to our servers for the operation.
 There is no account to create, no app to install, no payment to make.
 A typical merge finishes in a few seconds and keeps the original quality intact.

 It is especially handy for combining documents exported separately from Word, Excel or PowerPoint, packaging a digitally signed contract together with its annexes, or producing the monthly invoice bundle that goes straight to accounting.